-Description of the Smart Growth America report Dangerous by Design 2019 that ranks the most dangerous states and metro areas for pedestrians.
+Description of the Smart Growth America report Dangerous by Design 2019.
+The report ranks the most dangerous states and metro areas for pedestrians.
 Where does the Sacramento metro area rank?

 The Complete Streets initiative is supported by a nationwide coalition advocating for the adoption of a federal Complete Streets policy.
 In the meantime, Coalition members seek to encourage state transportation agencies and local planning organizations to tailor their plans with the most vulnerable users upmost in mind.

 Smart Growth America, a non-profit organization, works with all involved in the process of urban planning and development to “think strategically about building better towns and cities”.